benbotto/test-repo/README.md

   repository: https://kubernetes-charts.storage.googleapis.com
 ```

-Note that the repository url is the "stable" Helm repository, found by executing `helm repo list`, and 1.1.3 is the latest version of the nginx-ingress *chart* at the time or writing.
+Note that the repository url is the "stable" Helm repository, found by executing `helm repo list`, and 1.1.3 is the latest version of the nginx-ingress *chart* at the time of writing.
 You can find packages using `helm search`.

 Now we just need to define some ingress rules, specifying where to route incoming traffic.
 Our routing rules are simple--route all HTTP traffic to our API service--but keep in mind that the nginx-ingress controller provides powerful capabilities.
 It allows you to route traffic to different services based on path (a.k.a. layer-7 routing), add sticky sessions, do TLS terminiation, etc.  Anyway, go on and define [`k8s/templates/ingress.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.2.0/k8s/templates/ingress.yaml).